What is CATS

 Owners, Operators & Partners

-Antin Infrastructure Partners is the majority owner of CATS via its wholly owner subsidiary CATS Management Limited with 99 per cent equity.
+Antin Infrastructure Partners is the majority owner of CATS via its portfolio company CATS Management Limited with 99 per cent equity.
 Other partners are Eni and ConocoPhillips.

 Antin Infrastructure Partners is a European private equity company focused on infrastructure investments, and one of the first non-oil and gas companies to own a significant part of UKCS midstream infrastructure.